DIY-Team/CommitWithBranchName/README.md

 For example, lets say the project abbrevation on JIRA is MYPROJ.
 Its ticket would have convention like MYPROJ-123.
 When a branch is created related to that ticket in Bitbucket then by having commits such as: `MYPROJ-123 initial commit` would link that commit to the ticket.
 You can also navigate from bitbucket commit link to the JIRA ticket directly if the commit is in this format.

 # Installation
+Clone the repo to your machine:

 `git clone https://github.com/v-i-s-h-a-l/CommitWithBranchName/`

+checkout the repository folder:

 `cd CommitWithBranchName`

+run the install script:

 `sh install.sh`